(Revised January 2014)

 Policies currently available in California from insurers regulated by the CDI are subject to the "rate stabilization" law.
 This means that premium rates are subject to actuarial review by the Department and rate increases on these policies are subject to additional review and justification requirements.

-Companies may offer discounts if both spouses purchase long-term care insurance and may provide discounts for those who do not use tobacco products and are healthy.
+Companies may offer discounts if both spouses or domestic partners purchase long-term care insurance and may provide discounts for those who do not use tobacco products and are healthy.
+The definition of spouse in California includes domestic partners in accordance with insurance code section 381.5.
 Companies may provide that the policy of the surviving spouse is "paid-up" when the first spouse dies - no further premium payments are required.
 The policy may also have a "Waiver of Premium" option that relieves the insured of paying the premiums while receiving benefits.
 Policies may offer rate guarantees for certain time periods for an additional premium.
 A qualified long term care insurance agent can assist you in reviewing the options available.

 Inflation Protection is intended to help maintain the value of the benefits you purchase today so they will keep up with future increases in the cost of care.
 In the past, long-term care costs in California have increased at an annual rate of more than 5%.